marcelcastrobr/marcelcastrobr.github.io/posts/2024-10-02-ThinkingTokens.md

 **Thinking tokens** concept (also known as reasoning tokens) enables more intelligence to large models during inference.
 Until now, the rule to get more intelligent models was only possible through pre-training large model following the "scaling laws", i.e. adding more training data and computing to pretrain large models.

-Now with the concept of "thinking tokens" you can achieve more intelligence with the introduction of an internal model reasoning while doing the next token prediction.
+Now with the concept of "thinking tokens" you can achieve more intelligence with the introduction of a model reasoning while doing the next token prediction.

 > <|startofthought|> and <|endofthought|>

-The idea of thinking tokens has been introduced by some authors such as [Quiet-STaR: Language Models Can Teach Themselves to Think Before Speaking](https://arxiv.org/abs/2403.09629) and latest [o1 model](https://platform.openai.com/docs/guides/reasoning) from OpenAI.
+The idea of thinking tokens has been introduced by some authors such as [Quiet-STaR: Language Models Can Teach Themselves to Think Before Speaking](https://arxiv.org/abs/2403.09629),  [o1 model](https://platform.openai.com/docs/guides/reasoning) from OpenAI and latest [DeepSeek-R1](https://arxiv.org/abs/2501.12948).
 Thinking tokens are named reasoning tokens by OpenAI.

 The basic concept is to generate "thinking tokens" at inference time to help model to predict next token.
 A key challenge is to efficiently generate rationales at each token position in the input sequence.
 However, as pointed out by simply creating a separate forward pass for each token would be computationally intractable for longer sentences.